-You might not need to register if your role falls under an exemption.
+You may not need to register if you qualify for an exemption.
 An employer or volunteer organisation can still ask you to register even if you are exempt (Section 9 of the Registration to Work with Vulnerable People Act 2013).

 - you are under the age of 16

 - you are working or volunteering with children for 7 days or less per calendar year

 - you hold a current interstate registration and want to use it in Tasmania for 28 days or less per year for a similar activity (except if you are a Teacher)